-E. Proposals for improving implementation of the Courts judgments i.
+E. Proposals for improving implementation of the Court's judgments i.
 A more active role of the Court

-- 43. In the Commissions opinion, in order to secure implementation of the judgments of the Court, it is important that the latter take up an active role in this respect.
-As can be deduced from Article 41 of the Convention, such role is not foreign to the Courts institutional functions and does not run counter to the division of competences between the Court and the Committee of Ministers: to the contrary, it would allow, in the Commissions view, a smoother and more effective functioning of the supervisory machinery. - 44.
-Indeed, if the Court always restricts itself to specifying the obligation to pay damages, it creates the impression possibly also for the Committee of Ministers that the State concerned may confine itself to doing just that, without remedying the violation itself.
+54. In the Commission's opinion, in order to secure implementation of the judgments of the Court, it is important that the latter take up an active role in this respect.
+As can be deduced from Article 41 of the Convention, such role is not foreign to the Court's institutional functions and does not run counter to the division of competences between the Court and the Committee of Ministers: to the contrary, it would allow, in the Commission's view, a smoother and more effective functioning of the supervisory machinery.